Fit-for-Purpose COA Development: 25 years developing, modifying and validating PROs in more than 60 therapeutic categories. LEARN MORE

 ePRO & EDC Integration: Seamless integration for optimal efficiencies using Web Service Application Programming Interface (API), Single Sign-on Access (SSO) or Electronic-Friendly Survey Administration.
 FIND OUT HOW

-QM PROs can help capture slowed decline in physical functioning and well-being.
-Learn how to illuminate the impact of cancer treatments and therapies using PRO measures in a free oncology-focused guide.
+QM COAs can help capture slowed decline in physical functioning and well-being.
+Learn how to illuminate the impact of cancer treatments and therapies using COA measures in a free oncology-focused guide.

 Read the Guide